 6. What do you think the goals of our company are?
 What do you think the goals of your department are?

 It can be surprising to discover that employees are not always aware of what the company is trying to do, or even their own department.
 Whether due to a gap in training, poor communication or some other reason, the overarching purpose of the company can be lost.
 You can ensure that the confusion is cleared up once you know that it exists.

 7. Can you explain how management has helped you in doing your job?
 Can you also explain how you think management has hindered your job performance?

-Chances are that management has both helped and hindered, so it can be useful to have the employee identify both what is working, and what is not.
+Employee feedback is of performance evaluation.
+The chances are that management has both helped and hindered, so it can be useful to have the employee identify both what is working, and what is not.

-8. Do you have any concerns that you would like to bring up about your department, or the company?
+8. Do you have any concerns that you would like to bring up about your department or the company?